ozokur/test01/README.md

 `generate_mock_training_configs()` from `yolo_gui.py`.
 By default it returns 30
 distinct `TrainingConfig` objects that simulate different tasks and hyperparameters, making it easy to script dry runs or populate demos.

+## Model testing workflow

+After choosing a weights file you can test the model without leaving the GUI:

+1. Click **Select** inside the **Model Testing** panel and point to a folder containing sample images.
+2. Cycle through the images with the navigation buttons to preview filenames and counts.
+3. Press **Solve** to invoke `yolo mode=predict` on the active image.
+The log view displays CLI output alongside a summary of how long the inference took.
+4. Keep an eye on the performance banner under the buttons to see how many images have been processed, together with the latest, average, and best inference times.

+The app automatically disables navigation buttons when only a single image is available and resets the statistics each time you choose a new folder.

 ## Versioning